Choosing the Right Office Computers

 Office computers can be a fun purchase, but with so many choices and so much marketing hype, it’s easy to get carried away and spend more than you need to.

 So before you even begin looking at options, identify what you need.
 That’s true whether you’re buying computers for the first time or upgrading your current system.
 How many of your employees need their own computers?
 Do you also want shared computer stations?
-What sort of memory and processing speeds do you require?
+What sort of memory and processing speeds do your employees require?
 What about monitor size and resolution?

 Once you understand how many computers you need and the functions they must perform, you can consider whether your needs will best be met with desktop computers, laptops, tablets or a combination of the three.